 James Keefe was born in c1750.
-It's not known if he was born in North America, in what were then Britain's American Colonies, or in Britain itself.
+It's not known if he was born in North America, in what were then Britain's American colonies, or in Great Britain itself.
 However, he served in the British Army as a sergeant in the Queen's Rangers during the American Revolution.
 In May 1783, Keefe and his family were among the thousands of Loyalists who arrived in Saint John on board the "spring fleet" which had sailed from New York.
 An accounting, for administrative purposes, of the newly arrived Loyalists, described the Keefe family as consisting of one adult male, one adult female, one child over 10 years of age and one child under 10 years of age.
 The Keefe's had a third child, a son Thomas, who was born in Saint John in c1785.

 James Keefe received a grant of land in Saint John's South End (known then as Parrtown) but there is no record of him actually settling there.
 Rather, Keefe seems to have been drawn to Kennebecasis Island soon after his arrival in New Brunswick.
 In 1786, the Royal Gazette published a notice about a 17-year-old Keefe boy who died in a March storm on the Milkish Creek side of Kennebecasis Island.
 This may have been James' son.
-In 1789, Keefe purchased 50 acres of land on the Island from Michael Butler who was granted lot 5 in 1785.
-The Keefe family seems to have been living on the Island by at least 1795 since in a petition for more land (lots 7, 8 and 9) dated September 25, 1807, Keefe stated that he had been living on the Island for 12 years, that he owned lot 5, that his was the only family living on the Island, that he had cleared some of the land, that he had planted more than an acre of turnips on land owned by Jeremiah Mabee (lot 9) and that he needed more land.
+In 1789, Keefe purchased 50 acres of land on the Island from Michael Butler who had been granted lot 5 in 1785.